Graduate Studies

 Post-Baccalaureate Certificate Programs

 The department offers post-baccalaureate certificates in Online and Distance Learning Development, Educational Technology Specialist, Instructional Media Development, Technology Integration in Education, and Workplace Learning and Performance.
-For program details, go to the post-baccalaureate certificate page.
+For program details, please go to the post-baccalaureate certificate page.

 Course Descriptions